EPA Proposes Revisions to Hazardous Waste Import-Export Rules

 Under the proposed rule, the following documents would be required to be electronically submitted to EPA:

 - Export notices for hazardous wastes or cathode ray tubes (CRTs) being shipped for recycling;

 - Import notices for hazardous wastes where the country of export does not control the shipment as a hazardous waste export;

 - Export annual reports for hazardous wastes or CRTs being shipped for recycling;

 - Export confirmations of receipt submitted by foreign facilities under contract terms;

 - Export confirmations of completion of recovery or disposal submitted by foreign facilities under contract terms;

 - Import confirmations of completion of recovery or disposal; and

 - Import notifications regarding the need to make alternate arrangements or the need to return waste shipments.

-Closer Coordination with CBP.
 The Commission for Environmental Cooperation (CEC) issued a report in 2013 finding significant discrepancies between export shipments reported to EPA and data collected by CBP.
 CEC recommended that the federal government foster closer coordination between environmental and border agencies.
-Additionally, in the proposal EPA states that under the current system, it may not be immediately apparent to CBP inspectors that certain shipping containers at the border contain hazardous waste and require EPA consent, which reduces compliance assurance.
+Additionally, in the proposal, EPA states that under the current system, it may not be immediately apparent to CBP inspectors that certain shipping containers at the border contain hazardous waste and require EPA consent, which reduces compliance assurance.
 To address these problems, EPA is proposing the following: